SullyP/Solar-Router-for-ESPHome/docs/en/engine.md

-# Solar router engine
+# Solar router engines

 An engine is designed to define how many and when energy has to be diverted.

 Different kind of engine exists whach can progressively divert energy to a load and manage an ON/OFF switch.
+See details into engine's dedicated pages.

+!!! note "Engine naming"
+    The name of engine is reflecting how energy divertion is performed:
+    **Example** : `engine_1dimmer_1bypass` will manage 1 dimmer managing a progressive regulation associated with a bypass relay.

 ### User feedback LEDS